Massacres of Poles in Volhynia and Eastern Galicia: Interwar period in Second Polish Republic

-Between 1921 and 1938, thousands of Polish colonists and war veterans were encouraged to settle in the Volhynian and Galician countrysides, adding to the already-significant Polish, Jewish, German and Armenian urban populations in both regions whose presence in the lands had dated to the 14th century.
-The new settlements were constructed in areas lacking infrastructure, such as buildings, roads and rail connections.
-In spite of the great difficulties, their number reached 17,700 in Volhynia in 3,500 new settlements by 1939.
-According to the Polish census of 1931, in Eastern Galicia, the Ukrainian language was spoken by 52% of the inhabitants, Polish by 40% and Yiddish by 7%, In Wołyn (Volhynia), the Ukrainian language was spoken by 68% of the inhabitants, Polish by 17%, Yiddish by 10%, German by 2%, Czech by 2% and Russian by 1%.
-The additional presence of the newly arrived settlers ignited further anti-Polish sentiment among local Ukrainians.
+The recreated Polish state covered large territories inhabited by Ukrainians, while the Ukrainian movement failed to achieve independence.
+According to the Polish census of 1931, in Eastern Galicia, the Ukrainian language was spoken by 52% of the inhabitants, Polish by 40% and Yiddish by 7%.
+In Wołyn (Volhynia), Ukrainian was spoken by 68% of the inhabitants, Polish by 17%, Yiddish by 10%, German by 2%, Czech by 2% and Russian by 1%.